Cosmological Evolution, Analytical Parametrization, and Dynamical Stability of a Bouncing Universe in Non-Minimal Kinetic Coupling Gravity: Dynamical system analysis

 According to the above, we obtain acceptable conditions for eigenvalues as shown in Tab. \ref{tab2}.
 We note that $A$ is always positive, so we have $-\Lambda \psi-4 \Lambda+2 \chi+3 > 0$, it means, the obtained condition is the constraint between the parameters $\chi$, $\psi$, and $\Lambda$.
 However, by substituting the fixed points in Tab. \ref{tab1} into Eqs. \eqref{eigen1}, the results in the second column of Tab. \ref{tab2} are calculated.
 As a result, we find acceptable conditions for fixed points $fp_1$ and $fp_2$ based on negative eigenvalues and insert the results in the third column of Tab. \ref{tab2}.
 The acceptable condition $fp_1$ exists only for eigenvalue $\lambda_2$ as $A>0$ and $\Lambda+\chi<-(A+3)$.
 The acceptable condition $fp_2$ exists for the eigenvalue $\lambda_1$ is only one condition in the form $A>0$, and for the eigenvalue $\lambda_2$ there are two conditions in the forms $A>3, \Lambda+\chi<A-3$ and $0<A<3, \Lambda+\chi>A-3$.
 We should note that in this work, we study the early universe and focus on the inflationary era immediately after the bounce.

 To analyze the behavior and stability of a dynamic system, we use a phase portrait, which is a valuable tool in the study of dynamic systems.
 The trajectories of a dynamic system in the phase plane are represented geometrically by the phase portrait.
 A curve or point is drawn with the initial conditions defined for each set.
+To analyze the phase paths in $x-y$ plane, the parameters $\chi$, $\psi$, and $\Lambda$ were considered as structural parameters of the fixed model.
+This choice was made in order to reduce the dimensions of the dynamic space and to allow for a qualitative examination of the system behavior.
+In each diagram below, the effect of changing these parameters is examined separately.
 For this purpose, we find the stability conditions of the inflation era according to the fourth column of Tab. \ref{tab2}, which we describe how to obtain it separately for different modes as follows:

 \textbf{The first mode:} Since $A$ is always positive, so $\lambda_1$ is also always positive, and $\lambda_2$ will be negative for the acceptable condition, i.e, $A>0$ and $\Lambda+\chi<-(A+3)$.
 In order to represent attractor and repeller in the phase space, based on the aforesaid acceptable condition, we choose the values of $\Lambda=-3.5$, $\chi=-7$, and $\psi=1.07$, and plot phase portrait of the equations system \eqref{syst2} in $x-y$ plane according to the left panel of the Fig. \ref{fp12}.
 From this figure, we find that $fp_1$ is a saddle point or repeller, but in contrast, $fp_2$ is a stable point or attractor.
 We note that the values of EoS obtain by Eq. \eqref{eosphi1} for the fixed points as $\omega(fp_1) \simeq -1$ and $\omega(fp_2) \simeq 0$.